tombensve/MarkdownDoc/Docs/MarkdownDoc.md

 It does also provide a java -jar executable variant.
 The main functionality is available as a library.

+In short MarkdownDoc provides the following:

+* Markdown document model.
+* Markdown parser.
+* Javadoc comment parser.
+* PDF generator.
+* HTML generator.
+* Markdown generator.
+* java -jar commandline executable.
+* Maven plugin.

+Thanks to [John Gruber](http://www.daringfireball.net) for the brilliant [markdown](http://daringfireball.net/projects/markdown) document format, and to [iText Software Corp.](http://itextpdf.com) for making an excellent easy to use PDF library and making it available as open source.

 ### Version history

 #### 1.2.6